mami-project/pto3-go/doc/API.md

 | `_conditions`   | Array of conditions declared in the observation set          |
 | `__obs_count`   | Count of observations in the observation set                 |
 | `__data`        | URL of the resource containing observation set data          |

+## Querying by Metadata

+The `/obs/by_metadata` resource lists links to Observation Sets based on the presence or value of metadata keys.
+The required `k` parameter specifies a (non-reserved, non-virtual) metadata key.
+If given alone, all observation sets for which that metadata key exists are returned.
+If given together with the optional `v` parameter, only observation sets for which the metadata key has the value in `v` are returned.

 ## Analyzer Metadata